belgski/Belgium/docs/revenue/breakdown.md

 ![](../assets/tax_breakdown_average.png)

-We see that in Belgium, the fraction of revenue coming from social security contributions is 5% higher, while less revenue is coming from the taxation of goods and services.
+We see that in Belgium, the fraction of revenue coming from income taxation is 5% higher, while less revenue is coming from the taxation of goods and services.
+The difference is not - as I have sometimes read online - in our social security.

 ## Comparing taxation revenue to GDP
 You may have seen plots like the one below, where taxation revenue is compared to the GDP.
 Belgium is marked in orange indicator.